globalise-huygens/language-identification-data/README.md

 ### Pages with non-Latin script languages

 Pages in the Globalise VOC corpus written (or printed) in scripts that our [HTR tool](https://github.com/knaw-huc/loghi) can't process (in effect, nearly all languages written in non-Latin scripts).
 Currently, these are being discovered largely manually, recorded in a Google Sheets spreadsheet, and then periodically [exported to this repository](https://github.com/globalise-huygens/language-identification-data/blob/main/non-latin-script-pages).
-This data is then converted to web annotations and periodically uploaded to the Globalise infrastructure.
+This data is then converted to web annotations and uploaded to the Globalise infrastructure.

 The spreadsheet captures both the language ([ISO-639-3](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes)) and script ([ISO-15924](https://en.wikipedia.org/wiki/ISO_15924)), together with the inventory number, page, URL ([Globalise Transcriptions Viewer](https://transcriptions.globalise.huygens.knaw.nl/)), and a comment field.
 The languages identified so far include Persian, Chinese, Sinhalese, and Tamil as well as the special case of pages written in cipher, which is classified as a constructed, artificial language.